8 Basic Tips for Safer Online Shopping around the Coronavirus:

 What we are Doing

-The UK European Consumer Centre has no powers to take action against the scammers.
+The Consumer Centre UK has no powers to take action against the scammers.
 That doesn't mean we can't help - in fact, the information on our database informs the relevant organisations of changing consumer behaviour.

 The more enquiries we receive, the more we can feed back to enforcement bodies that do have the authority to take action.
 These bodies often do not have public-facing services so are reliant on the information provided by organisations such as ours.